Skip to Main Navigation

 How much do these services cost?

-Our program provides free confidential services for short term counseling and case management.
-If you have legal questions, our partnering Domestic Violence attorneys can provide you with legal resources, options, and referrals to outside attorneys.
+Our program provides free confidential services for short-term counseling and case management.
+If you have legal questions, our partnering Domestic Violence attorneys can provide you with legal information, options, and referrals to outside attorneys.

 Who Supports the DAPP?

-The Domestic Abuse Prevention Program has an Advisory Steering Committee comprised of representatives from several World Bank Group units: Office of Ethics and Business Conduct, Legal Department, Staff Association, Corporate Security, IBRD and IFC Human Resources, Counselling Unit of the Health & Safety Services Department, World Bank Family Network (WBFN) and off-site Domestic Violence attorneys consulting for our program.
+The Domestic Abuse Prevention Program has an Advisory Steering Committee comprised of representatives from several World Bank Group Units: Ethics and Internal Justice, Legal Department, Staff Association, Corporate Security, IBRD and IFC Human Resources, Mental Health and Wellbeing Unit of the Health & Safety Directorate, World Bank Group Family Network (WBGFN) and off-site Domestic Violence attorneys and counselors consulting for our program.

 The DAPP also provides services to the International Monetary Fund (IMF) and limited services to Inter-American Development Bank (IADB).